Providence, Warren and Bristol Railroad: Decline

-Freight and excursion services continued for the next three decades.
-NYNH&H successor Penn Central took control of the line in 1969.
-In 1970, PC requested ICC permission to abandon the line due to low freight demand.
-Conrail inherited the line from PC the same year, and further attempts were made to rail-bank the right-of-way.
-The newly independent Providence and Worcester Railroad assumed operations of the line in 1976; however, the entire line from East Providence to Bristol was abandoned the same year.
-The Crook Point Bascule bridge and the East Side Tunnel were subsequently abandoned later that year; the viaduct was demolished when the Northeast Corridor was re-routed to facilitate remodeling of the downtown area in Providence in the early 1980s.
+Freight and excursion services continued on the Bristol line for the next three decades.
+NYNH&H successor Penn Central took control of the line in 1969, which abandoned the Warren-to-Bristol segment in 1973; the remaining segment only saw freight service once or twice per week involving consists no longer than four cars per train.
+Conrail inherited the line from PC in 1976 which abandoned the rest of the line south of Pomham in Riverside.
+The newly independent Providence and Worcester Railroad assumed operations of line the same year and further truncated the line to Bold Point in East Providence.
+The Crook Point Bascule Bridge and the East Side Tunnel were acquired by the state of Rhode Island in 1981 and all rail operations ceased shortly thereafter; the downtown Providence viaduct was demolished when the Northeast Corridor was re-routed to facilitate remodeling of the downtown area in Providence in the early 1980s.
+In the present day, the Crook Point Bridge and East Side Tunnel remain abandoned and isolated from any active rail lines.

-After 1976, the short mile-long East Providence portion of the line could only be accessed via the East Junction Branch or East Providence Branch.
-Freight would continue to service a scrapyard at Wilkesbarre Pier until the early 2000s; by 2006, this portion had been abandoned by the P&W.
+Freight continued to service a scrapyard at Wilkesbarre Pier until the early 2000s; by 2006, the portion between India Point and Pomham had been legally abandoned by the P&W.